Measuring Compliance of Consent Revocation on the Web: Introduction

 \end{itemize}

-To address these questions, we have set up a team of computer scientists and a legal expert to \emph{measure compliance of consent revocation on the Web}, making the following contributions: \begin{enumerate}[itemsep=1pt] \item We provide the first in-depth legal analysis of the GDPR, ePD and other legal guidelines for \emph{consent revocation} interface, storage and communication, and establish six operational legal requirements (\S\ref{sec:legal_bg}). \item We provide a method to analyse consent revocation interfaces (\S\ref{sec:meth-data_collection}), and apply our analysis on the top 200 websites identifying multiple instances of non-compliance with the legal requirements (\S\ref{sec:interface}). \item We study the effect of revoking advertising and analytics (AA) cookies, finding that on the majority of websites revocation does not decrease the number of AA cookies, thus violating the GDPR (\S\ref{sec:cookies}). \item We propose a methodology (\S\ref{sec:meth-rq34}) to evaluate revocation on websites that implement \emph{IAB Europe Transparency and Consent Framework} (TCF) and the most popular CMP, OneTrust.
+To address these questions, we have set up a team of several computer scientists and a legal expert to \emph{measure compliance of consent revocation on the Web}, making the following contributions: \begin{enumerate}[itemsep=1pt] \item We provide the first in-depth legal analysis of the GDPR, ePD and other legal guidelines for \emph{consent revocation} interface, storage and communication, and establish six operational legal requirements (\S\ref{sec:legal_bg}). \item We provide a method to audit compliance of consent revocation interfaces (\S\ref{sec:meth-data_collection}), and apply our analysis on Tranco's top-200 websites identifying multiple instances of non-compliance with the legal requirements (\S\ref{sec:interface}). \item We study the effect of revoking advertising and analytics (AA) cookies, finding that on the majority of websites, revocation does not decrease the number of AA cookies, thus violating the GDPR (\S\ref{sec:cookies}). \item We propose a methodology (\S\ref{sec:meth-rq34}) to evaluate revocation on websites that implement \emph{IAB Europe Transparency and Consent Framework} (TCF) and the most popular Consent Management Platform, OneTrust.
 We analyse 281 such websites and evaluate the storage of consent behind the consent banner interface (\S\ref{sec:consistency}) and the communication of revocation (\S\ref{sec:inform-consent-revocation}), thereby detecting multiple non-compliant practices.

 \item Finally, we give recommendations to further improve consent revocation compliance (\S\ref{sec:disc}). \end{enumerate}